lee97matthew/nuscc-climbing-tracker/README.md

 ## Description

-This application will help to semi-automatically track member's attendances.
+This application will help to semi-automate tracking member's attendances.

 Members are required to scan the QR codes at USC / UTown and key in their NUSNET ID minimally (as that is the key value we are using to update their attendance).